mrfdev/Jobs/Resources/FAQ/jobs-running-1.17.1.md

 `CMI Library` Base Library (Required by CMI and Jobs)
 <https://www.spigotmc.org/resources/cmilib.87610/>
-More info about CMILIB <https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-library.md>
+More info about CMILib <https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-library.md>

 `Spigot website` This is where you can get buildtools and make a spigot 1.17.1 jar
 <https://hub.spigotmc.org/jenkins/job/BuildTools/>